Limor-Raviv/Tutorial_Agent_Based_Models/README.md

 You can download the whole of this tutorial by clicking the green "Clone or Download" button at the top right of this page.

+You'll need [Python](https://www.python.org/downloads/) and [Jupyter](http://jupyter.org) installed to run the notebooks yourself.
+We recommend using the [Anaconda](https://anaconda.org/anaconda/python) distribution of Python, which should include everything you need including Jupyter.
+We wrote the tutorial using Python 2.7, so it's probably beter to use Python 2.7 to run the notebooks unless you understand the differences between Python versions 2.7 and 3.x.

 We can also give a quick summary of each Part:

 ### Part One: